Property Investment

 This will open up job opportunities and make Rolleston even more self-sufficient.

-It won’t be marketed as “a 20-minute commute” to Christchurch any more; it will be a city in its own right.
+It won’t be marketed as “a 20-minute commute” to Christchurch anymore; it will be a city in its own right.

-The Canterbury earthquakes damaged much of Christchurch, and although the major earthquake happened in 2011 (14 years ago) the rebuild is still underway.
+The Canterbury earthquakes damaged much of Christchurch, and although the major earthquake happened in 2011 (15 years ago) the rebuild is still underway.

 The biggest gains usually come just after a project is announced or when the opportunity is less obvious.